 Here’s a photo of a friend of the victims’, Aaron Hutchinson, who was the same age as them, crossing this bridge.
 Notice how he’s walking across.
 Then imagine what it would have been like for the victims to try and cross that with their bikes.

 Based upon this, it seems more than likely the victims left their bikes out near the entrance to the pipe somewhere.

-These bikes were later found dumped off of the bridge into a section known as 10 Mile Bayou.
-They had been floating beneath the bridge.
+The bikes were later found dumped off of the bridge into a section known as 10 Mile Bayou.
+They had been located floating beneath the bridge.

 It’s likely that their killer(s) walked across the bridge and grabbed the bikes, walked them in a little, and tossed them off.
-Had the boys brought the bikes in with them, it seems most likely that the killer(s) would have tried to conceal them in the drainage ditch where the bodies of the victims were located, or they would have been tossed into the Bayou from a different section, or even concealed in brush.
+Had the boys brought the bikes in with them, it seems most likely that the killer(s) would have tried to conceal them in the drainage ditch where the bodies of the victims were located, or left them in them concealed in the woods or brush, or even have tossed into the Bayou from a different location, or even concealed in brush.
 Instead they were tossed off of the bridge, having been found right underneath it, indicating that the bikes likely did not travel far from the bridge.

 ANIMALS AND ROBIN HOOD

 Ryan Clark, the brother of one victim would claim to have seen snapping turtles in the area.
 He alleged he carried snapping turtles from the 10 Mile Bayou in a deposition written years after the crime had occurred.

 Clark, and his ex-girlfriend, Heather Hollis(previously Heather Cliett), would claim to have seen turtles and wild dogs out there, after the defense pursued that theory, having already previously made the suggestion.
 Also of note was the fact that Heather Hollis had also been the girlfriend of Jason Baldwin at the time of the murders.